pshihn/shihn.ca/posts/2019/basic-rasterization.md

 ## Filling an Ellipse

 The scanline algorithm used for filling polygons can be adopted to work with Bresenham's Ellipse algorithm described above.
-Unlike a polygon, an ellipse is symmetrical, so what happens in onw quadrant of the ellipse could be reflected to the other three quadrants.
+Unlike a polygon, an ellipse is symmetrical, so what happens in one quadrant of the ellipse could be reflected to the other three quadrants.
 I have adopted the implementation described here: [Drawing Ellipses Using Filled Rectangles](http://enchantia.com/graphapp/doc/tech/ellipses.html)

 <draw-ellipse-canvas fill></draw-ellipse-canvas>

 ## Bézier curve

 Bézier curves are used to model smooth curves in vector graphics.
-Often complex paths cane be constructed using a series of bézier curves. (*Aside:* These curves are also used in defining easing functions in UI animations, or in easing robotic movements)
+Often complex paths can be constructed using a series of bézier curves. (*Aside:* These curves are also used in defining easing functions in UI animations, or in easing robotic movements)

 A bézier curve is defined using four parameterized points.
 Two end points of the curve, and two control points.
 Try moving these points to see what pixels get rendered: